 – The Zengin group of cases be brought under enhanced supervision.
 There are two reasons for this.
 First, the issues that gave rise to the judgments are rooted in a structural problem affecting potentially thousands of students and parents.
 Second, though it has been 14 years since the Hasan and Eylem v Turkey judgment, the Government has not taken the necessary effective steps;

 – The Government to be asked the following:

 a) to make the Working Group on the implementation of these judgments open and transparent and widely inclusive;

 b) to bring the Turkish educational system and domestic legislation into conformity with The Convention – in particular, by remedying the shortcomings in the current arrangements that are in the numbered list above.

-steps to implement non-discriminatory exemption.
+c) to take steps to implement non-discriminatory exemption.

 ECtHR, Hasan and Eylem Zengin v.
 Turkey, Application no. 1448/04, 9 October 2007 and ECtHR, Mansur Yalçın and Others v.
 Turkey, Application no. 21163/11, 16 September 2014.